SpriteKitAlliance/SKATiledMap/README.md

 The Sprite Kit Alliance is happy to provide the SKATiledMap free of charge without any warranty or guarantee (see license below for more info).
 If there is a feature missing or you would like added please email Skyler at skyler@skymistdevelopment.com.

+SKATiledMap is based off the SKAToolKit->SKATiledMap that was written in Objective-C. To view other cool tool visit our git hub page at https://github.com/SpriteKitAlliance

 **special thanks to Kenney and his awesome art http://kenney.nl/assets

 ##SKAToolKit Install Instructions